CorbanR/ansible-docker-base/README.md

 Selecting Versions of Ansible
 =============================
-Based on Ubuntu 14.04 and Debian8
+Based on Ubuntu and Debian base images

 The following options are available:

+Ubuntu:
+    FROM corbanr/ansible:xenial
-    FROM corbanr/ansible:ubuntu
+    FROM corbanr/ansible:trusty

+Debian:
-    FROM corbanr/ansible:debian
+    FROM corbanr/ansible:jessie

 Images on DockerHub will be updated periodically.